 LAST WEEK IN REVIEW

-LOVELAND, Colo. – The Colorado Eagles, proud affiliate of the NHL’s Winnipeg Jets & the AHL’s St. John’s IceCaps, announced today that forward Akim Aliu (pronounced: ah-keem Al-E-ooh) has been recalled through the team’s affiliation agreement.
+LOVELAND, Colo. – The Colorado Eagles, proud affiliate of the NHL’s Winnipeg Jets & the AHL’s St. John’s IceCaps, announced today that goalie ChrisCarrozzi has been re-assigned to the Ontario Reign.

 THE WEEK AHEAD

 Wednesday, Dec.
 7, Friday, Dec.
 9 & Saturday, Dec.
 10; Colorado Makes First Trip to Idaho

 The Eagles (10-8-2) enter the week ranked 3rd in the Mountain Division, while the Steelheads (8-10-2) rank 4th.
 Colorado went 2-1-0 against Idaho late last month at the BEC, and will be making their first trip to Idaho for another three-game set.
 After this week, the divisional foes won’t meet again until mid-February when they finish up the season series with a pair of games back in Colorado.

 EVENLY MATCHED – The Eagles and Grizzlies appear to be extremely evenly matched.
 Through 6 games, Colorado is 2-2-2 against Utah, good for a .500 record and six of a possible 12 points.
 Furthermore, all but one of the match-ups has been decided by a single goal, and the other was decided by two tallies.
 Three of the six games have gone to a shootout, the only shootouts the Eagles have been involved in all season.